-Pretty much everybody looking to buy or sell a house knows roughly what a buyer’s agent or seller’s agent is although they might not understand entirely what each does for their respective parties.
-However, recently in many states, transaction brokers have started to pop up as one of many alternatives to buyer’s agents and seller’s agents for real estate services.
-And many people are confused about what a transaction broker is.
+Most people looking to buy or sell a house have an idea of what a buyer’s or seller’s agent is.
+Although, you might not understand entirely what each does for their respective parties.
+In many states recently, transaction brokers have started to appear as one of many alternatives to buyer’s and seller’s agents for real estate services.
+Many people are confused about what a transaction broker actually is.
 So, let’s talk about what a transaction broker does, and when using one can benefit your personal real estate transaction.

 What is a transaction broker?

 The basic definition of a transaction broker is a third-party that offers real estate services to buyers and sellers.
 This differs from a traditional real estate agent because the transaction broker is legally neutral.
 They can assist both the buyer and the seller in a transaction, acting as a mediator between both parties to the deal.